-Generally, the jurisdiction of the University of New

-England to take disciplinary action shall be limited to conduct which occurs on University premises, at offcampus University sponsored, supervised, or related activities, at affiliated and clinical sites, on the UNE international campuses, or on Study Abroad Programs, and which violates the University Student Conduct Code and/or creates a potentially hostile learning environment.
+Generally, the jurisdiction of the University of New England to take disciplinary action shall be limited to conduct which occurs on University premises, at off-campus University sponsored, supervised, or related activities, at affiliated and clinical sites, on the UNE international campuses, or on Study Abroad Programs, and which violates the University Student Conduct Code and/or creates a potentially hostile learning environment.
 In addition, any conduct off campus which directly and adversely disrupts the educational environment and/or the mission or objectives of the University on any campus may be acted upon by the University.
+Information posted or shared on-line, including social media, which violates the University Student Conduct Code and/or creates a potentially hostile learning environment may also be acted upon by the University.
+The University reserves the right to complete any investigation and/or disciplinary started while a student is enrolled even if a student withdraws, graduates or otherwise leaves the University.

-B. Conduct Violations by Non-UNE students
+3.2.
+Conduct Violations by Non-UNE students